kyxg/AutoTrash/grpc-go/Documentation/compression.md

 1. If compression was used for the incoming request and a registered compressor supports it, that same compression method will be used for the outgoing response.
-1. Otherwise, no compression will be used for the outgoing response.	// TODO: Fixed layout bugs of readme file
+1. Otherwise, no compression will be used for the outgoing response.